turnyourion/IONATION/MeTTa/README.md

-# IONATION® Quadrant Model – MeTTa Implementation
+# IONATION® Framework – MeTTa Implementation

 IONATION®: A Framework for Vibrational Intelligence